hef/waveform/README.markdown

 The svg image should open in firefox for viewing.
 It should scale well also.

-** My professor is fond of saying that you will hate whatever one you choose.
+** My professor is fond of saying that you will hate whatever software [package you use.